-Most people already know that Carmarthenshire is full of timeless landscapes, quirky character and breathtaking scenery.
-But alongside the sweeping countryside vistas, epic coastlines and charming towns, there is a thriving food and drink scene just waiting to be explored.
+Carmarthenshire is full of timeless landscapes, quirky character and breathtaking scenery.
+But as well as sweeping countryside vistas, epic coastlines and charming towns, there’s a thriving food & drink scene waiting to be explored.

-Thanks to Discover Carmarthenshire, I’ve learned that if you’re passionate about feasting on delicious food and drink with a traceable provenance, you should add this delicious corner of the country to the top of your to-do list.
+If you’re passionate about delicious food and drink with a traceable provenance, Carmarthenshire should be at the top of your list.

 Check in to your accommodation.
-My recommendation would be to book yourself into the idyllic Glan-yr-afon cottage on Penstacan, a 70 acre estate nestled in the spectacular foothills of the Cambrian Mountains.
-We stayed here during our visit to Carmarthenshire and we absolutely loved it.
+My recommendation would be to book yourself into the idyllic Glan-yr-afon cottage on Penstacan.
+This 70 acre estate is nestled in the spectacular foothills of the Cambrian Mountains.

 You can read my full review of Glan-yr-afon cottage by clicking here.